MaryDomashneva/MixMakers/README.md

 User can choose one cocktail and see the instructions
 ```

-We used Swift as a language for that project.
-No one from our team has experience with Swift before.
-We got only one week to implement features, the second week we supposed to spend on code refactoring, styling and working on the presentation.
+We used Swift as a language for the project.
+No one in our team had any experience of using Swift prior to starting the project.
+We were given one week to implement features, the second week was used to spend time refactoring code, styling and working on our presentation.

-So that, when we start to build our MVP we realized that we would not have enough time to add the image recognition feature and should focus on smaller features that could help our MVP look better and testing.
+When we started to build our MVP we quickly realized that we would not have enough time to add the image recognition feature and should focus on smaller features that could help our MVP look better and testing.

 User Story:
 -------